Cumulo-pro/CelestiaTools/Filesystem_bridge_nodes.md

-# Configuring a Filesystem for Bridge Nodes
+# Configuring a ZFS Filesystem for Bridge Nodes

 ## Introduction